sliptrixx/project-trigger/docs/Basic Tutorials/3_player_shoot.md

 ### Using a Prefab
 We can use a prefab in the scene by dragging and dropping the prefab from the project window into the hierarchy window, and Unity will create a new instance of the prefab in the scene.
 Try adding multiple instances of the projectile prefab to the scene and modify the sprite in the prefab to see how it affects all instances of the prefab.

-Another use case for prefabs is to use it as a template for dynamic creation of object.
-Just like how we can set properties such as `Speed` and `MaxDistance` on a projectile, we can pass in reference to a prefab to a script and use it to create new instances of the prefab.
+Another use case for a prefab is to use it as a template for the dynamic creation of an object.
+Just like how we can set properties such as `Speed` and `MaxDistance` on a projectile, we can pass in a reference to a prefab to a script and use it to create new instances of the prefab.

 ## Blaster.cs